-Using your feedback, we created preliminary designs with community-focused improvements for the new bridges and intersection.
+Using feedback received from the community through the community survey and at events in Robbinsdale and Minneapolis, project staff created preliminary designs with community-focused improvements for the new bridges and intersection, including:

-- Shortened trail crossings providing safer intersection crosswalks for people walking, biking and rolling.
+- Shortening trail crossings providing safer intersection crosswalks for people walking, biking and rolling.

-- Redesigned ramp connections allowing for improved sight distance and safer merging.
+- Redesigning ramp connections allowing for improved sight distance and safer merging.

-- Improved trail connections providing additional access for people walking, biking and rolling to regional trails nearby.
+- Improving trail connections to provide additional access for people walking, biking and rolling to regional trails nearby.